Same-sex marriages (SSMs) & civil unions in Hawaii

 - Plaintiffs arguing that the state's refusal to allow them to marry violated the 14th Amendment of the U.S. Constitution.

-- The first time that this specific argument had been raised in a Federal court in the state.
+- Being the first time that this specific argument had been raised in a Federal court in the state.

 But the outcomes were totally opposite: